Let’s keep the Confetti community safe

 In the case of a suspected case (student reporting symptoms) we will inform all those that have been exposed.
 There is no need to self-isolate unless displaying any symptoms of COVID-19.
 Please take extra-precautions regarding social distancing and handwashing.

-In the case of a confirmed case (student reporting a positive test) we will inform all those that have been exposed and ask that you self-isolate for 14 days.
-If you are displaying any symptoms, please contact NHS 119 for further advice/testing.
+In the case of a confirmed case (student reporting a positive test) we will inform all those that have been exposed and ask that you follow current government guidelines for your circumstances.